kramse/kramse-labs/suricatazeek/README.md

 We will use Ansible for this training https://www.ansible.com/

-I try to test my playbooks using both Ubuntu and Debian Linux, but Debian is the main target for this training.
+I test my playbooks using Debian Linux.

-First make sure your system is updated, as root run:
+First make sure your system is updated, **as root run**:
 ```
 apt-get update && apt-get -y upgrade && apt-get -y dist-upgrade
 ```
 You should reboot if the kernel is upgraded :-)

-Second make sure your system has ansible and my playbooks:
+Second make sure your system has ansible and my playbooks, **as root run**
-(as root run)
 ```
 apt -y install ansible git
 git clone https://github.com/kramse/kramse-labs